pauliceia/vgiws/README.md

 ## To run this application in PyCharm

-Just point the Python interpreter of Pycharm to the folder of the virtualenv was created
+Just point the Python interpreter of Pycharm to the folder of the created virtualenv.

 ## To render the markdown on Atom